radshah95/file_processor/README.md

-# üìÑ File Processor API
+# 📄 File Processor API

 Flexibly extract structured data from PDFs, Office documents, images and more, powered by Azure OpenAI and Docling.